350+ Resume Keywords & How to Use Them

 For example, if a job posting lists “project management” as a required skill, you could also use related terms such as “project coordination” or “team leadership” to describe your experience in this area.

-It’s also important to use a resume format that is easy to read (by screening software and people) and that accurately reflects your skills and qualifications.
+It’s also important to use a resume format that is easy to read (by screening software and people), and that accurately reflects your skills and qualifications.
+This will increase your chances of impressing employers and securing an interview.

 Do all ATS tools scan resumes the same way?